-Your body is about 55 to 78 percent water.
-Water helps just about everything—aids digestion, lubricates joints, makes saliva, balances chemicals, delivers oxygen, cushions bones, and regulates your body temperature.
+You’ve probably heard that it’s important to stay hydrated.
+That’s because water helps just about everything—aids digestion, lubricates joints, makes saliva, delivers oxygen, cushions bones, and more.

-That’s why staying hydrated is so important.
-And, while most people associate dehydration with hot, humid, summer months, you can also become dehydrated during the winter or when you’re sick.
-Essentially, anytime you lose even as little as 1.5 percent of your body’s water, you can feel symptoms of dehydration.
+While most people associate dehydration with hot, humid, summer months, you can also become dehydrated during the winter or when you’re sick.
+If you lose even as little as 1.5 percent of your body’s water, you can feel symptoms of dehydration.

 You can lose water through sweating, urination, vomiting, and diarrhea.
-Taking diuretics can also increase urination.
+Taking diuretics cause you to lose water through increased urination.

 - Tiredness